folio-org/folio-org.github.io/source-code/index.md

   -- Sample Ansible playbook and roles for FOLIO (and Vagrant).
   Get a FOLIO installation up and running quickly.
   Read the docs there, and follow to build the boxes.
-  The current built boxes are also available to download from [Vagrant Cloud](https://app.vagrantup.com/folio).
+  The currently built boxes are also available to download from [Vagrant Cloud](https://app.vagrantup.com/folio).

 - [folio-install](https://github.com/folio-org/folio-install)